Version 4.0

 Commas, colons and semicolons

 Use commas when listing items in text, when separating clauses or when it is necessary to express a short pause in a sentence.
 Commas must be used with care as they can change the meaning of a sentence or cause the reader to be confused if used incorrectly.
-Note: We do not use the Oxford comma in lists.

-Semicolons are used to express a break in a sentence that is stronger than a comma but not as strong as a full stop.
-They are often used to link two closely related sentences/clauses that might otherwise lose their meaning if they were separated by a full stop.
+Semicolons are traditionally used to express a break in a sentence that is stronger than a comma but not as strong as a full stop.
+They are often used to link 2 closely related sentences/clauses that might otherwise lose their meaning if they were separated by a full stop.
 For example:

-In some circumstances, breadwinning may be the most important role a father plays; in other contexts, this may be less important and direct care may be the most significant.
+In some circumstances, breadwinning may be the most important role a father plays; in other contexts this may be less important and direct care may be the most significant.

 Semicolons are also often used before a clause beginning with 'for example', 'that is', 'therefore' or 'however'.